 1) Engendering Protest Camps: This research investigates the protest camp phenomenon from a feminist perspective, with a particular empirical focus on Faslane peace camp (ongoing, https://faslanepeacecamp.wordpress.com/) and Occupy Glasgow/Edinburgh camps (of Autumn 2011).
 There has been little academic analysis of these camps, notwithstanding the longevity and local importance of the Faslane camp; the high media profile of the shorter-lived Occupy camps; and the existence of a large scholarly literature on the peace camps of the 1980s, on the worldwide Occupy phenomenon of 2011, and on the social movement tactic of establishing protest camps.
 Moreover, this existing literature has not explored whether and in what ways gender or feminism, both so high profile in the peace camp politics of the 1980s, play a role in shaping protest camps today.
 My research responds to both lacunae, and consists of interview data collected 2014-16, and archival research on movement ephemera; it has been published in International Feminist journal of Politics, Security Dialogues and Social Movement Studies.
 I am currently developing an edited book on this theme.

 2) Gender, Feminism and (Anti-)Nuclear Politics in the Post-Cold War World.
 This research takes as its starting point the Cold War feminist argument that the nuclear state is sustained in part through gendered identity claims and rhetoric – and that anti-nuclear struggle must therefore challenge and recreate gendered relationships and symbolic systems.
 I aim to update this argument for the post-Cold War world, both theoretically and empirically.
 To this end, I seek to think through the implications for scholarship and activism opposed to nuclear weapons of recent anti-essentialist feminist arguments about multiple masculinities and femininities, shifting in their character and impact over time and space, produced through anti-nuclear politics rather than preceding it.
 And I am particularly interested in tracking shifting feminist influence on the embodied protest tactics, normative visions and identifications of anti-nuclear activists.
 In this connection, I have published articles critiquing British nuclear policy and reframing the relationship between women and anti-nuclear activism.
 More recently I have written on the gendered identities and 'everyday security practices' of anti-nuclear activists.
-I am in the early stages of a monograph bringing together and extending my work on this topic.
+I am currently co-convening a research workshop (with Shine Choi) at the International Studies Association annual convention in Honolulu, March 2020 on this theme, with a particular focus on Pacific-Asia, and on the relationship between postcolonial and feminist theory, activism and academia.
+I am also in the early stages of a monograph bringing together and extending my work on this topic.

 - Disarming Women